Jan Lion Cachet: Death

-Cachet was only granted a short rest period during which he also performed part-time service at the Theological School.
+He was only granted a short rest period during which he also performed part-time service at the Theological School.
 Rev. Petrus Postma delivered his funeral sermon based on Proverbs 10:7.
 Everyone mourned this humble, simple servant of Jesus Christ, a father, a friend.
 He was broad in knowledge and science, strong in faith, a pillar of support for church, school and people.
 Dr. J.D. du Toit calls him a “guide” at his passing: “We are like pilgrims who have come to a crossroads and do not know where to go.
 We ask for the way, but his voice is silent.”
 He often spoke of the Theological School as his child.
 Like a father, he loved it and watched over its interests.
 He had keen senses for the interests of the school and often spied a danger in the distance that remained unnoticed by others.
 His passing is also a loss for the country and people.
 His struggle for the Afrikaner people, the Afrikaans language and for Christian-national education gives him an honourable and lasting place in the establishment and growth of Afrikaans thought in South Africa.
 He undertook this struggle as one of the founders of the Afrikanerbond.
 In the language movement of the last century he is a leading figure.